JohnBinford/AppleWood-Pointe/readme.md

 - Moderator Eric S. will gather pictures and information, and then post it all here for easy viewing.
 - A folder will be created for each resident, and a master page will showplace various tools and ideas.
+- The table above shows recent activity, you can click the folders or activity to see the information.
 - Verbiage next to each folder indicates the most recent activity for that folder.

 ## Recent Tools and Information